 You don‘t have to be an athlete to injure your knee.
 In fact, most knee injuries occur outside of sports.
 Athletes have developed stronger muscles and soft tissues, resulting in more stable knees.
 The average person, on the other hand, has weaker soft tissues and muscles and a simple twist or a gentle fall could result in damage.
 Like, getting your heel caught in the grill cracks on the sidewalk:

 A classic sign of dislocation is instability if you feel your knee are buckling under you or that if the knees repeatedly give away: you just may have a dislocated knee.
 If you have suffered this fate, you will need a surgeon to reattach the ligaments.
-Once the surgeon is done, we can initiate your rehab and get you as close as to the 100% mark as possible.
+Once the surgeon is done, we can initiate your rehab with targeted knee treatment to get you as close as to the 100% mark as possible.
 One thing you will have to understand is that once a knee is injured, it will never function at a 100% again.
 We are the best chiropractic and physiotherapy center in Malaysia!
 Call us now.
 And if anyone promises you 100% healing, they are lying.
 It is just that simple.

 Another scenario where you will need an orthopedic surgeon instead of us is if you fracture your knee.
 A very painful condition.
-This is where you will need some nice people to come pick you up and take you directly to an emergency room.
+This is where you will need some nice people to come to pick you up and take you directly to an emergency room.
 We come into the picture when you are out of the hospital and need some rehabilitation.
 The surgeon has to use screws to attach your bones back on your feet.
 We will get you ready for the dance.
 So, once the fractured bone is healed, we can initiate our knee treatment for greater stability.

 A Torn Meniscus?